sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 To summarize the difference between `jest.mock()` and Nock:

 - `jest.mock()` is already available with Jest and we don’t need to set up and learn anything new — it works the same way as mocking any other module.
-- Nock has a specilized API to describe network requests and responses, and debugging tools to help us when something isn’t working.
+- Nock has a specialized API to describe network requests and responses, and debugging tools to help us when something isn’t working.
 It can also record real network requests, so we don’t have to hand-craft mock responses.

 ### Debugging